SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 Various boundary stones are consolidated into "man_made=marker" and any inscription and "(boundary stone)" are appended to the name.
 Various other stones are consolidated into "man_made=marker" and any inscription and "(ogham stone)", "(historic stone)" or "(historic stone)" are appended to the name.
 Mass rocks are consolidated into "man_made=marker" and "(mass rock)" is appended to the name.
+Clocks (tower, pedestal and sundial) are shown as a dot with an appropriate suffix.
+Left luggage, parcel lockers and vending machines are all shown as a dot with an appropriate suffix.
+Pianos and musical instruments are shown.
+Motorcycle and bicycle parking are shown, with a suffix if for pay.
+Laybies are shown as parking.
+Toilets are shown with a suffix indicating pay or free, male or female etc.
+Show historic=monument, with a suffix of "(monument)"; and other historic things, with an appropriate suffix..
+Similarly "tourism=attraction", "tourism=artwork", "amenity=arts_centre".
+Show historic mines as ruins.
+Also show non-historic mines.
+Show plaques and cairns.
+Show chimneys.
+Show hogweed.
+Various the references of various points, including trig points.
+Show wind turbines and wind pumps.
+Show vent shafts.
+Show horse mounting blocks.
+Show B&Bs and self catering etc.

 ### Former telephone boxes